GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/secure-data-warehouse-on-foundation-3-0-0.md

 git checkout production
 ```

-1. Update file `gcp-networks/modules/base_env/main.tf` in the `production` branch adding the Environment step terraform service account and the service account created in the foundation to the perimeter by updating the value for the variable `members` in the `restricted_shared_vpc` module:
+1. Update file `gcp-networks/modules/base_env/main.tf` in the `production` branch adding the Environment step terraform service account to the perimeter by updating the value for the variable `members` in the `restricted_shared_vpc` module:

     ```hcl
       members = distinct(concat([